Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 A table with rows of products in bulk packaging, surrounded by calculators, price lists, and charts

 Smart bulk buying requires careful planning before you head to the store.
-Taking time to prepare will help you maximize savings while avoiding waste and clutter in your home.
+Time to prepare will help you maximize savings while avoiding waste and clutter in your home.

 Assessing Your Storage Space

-Before filling your cart with bulk items, take inventory of your storage space.
+Before filling your cart with bulk items, inventory your storage space.
 Walk through your pantry, closets, and garage to identify available areas for extra supplies.

-Measure your shelves and storage containers to know exactly what will fit.
-Don’t forget to consider temperature requirements – some items need cool, dry places while others can handle garage storage.
+Measure your shelves and storage containers to determine exactly what will fit.
+Remember to consider temperature requirements—some items need cool, dry places, while others can handle garage storage.

 Storage Space Audit Checklist: